 “Almost two thirds of all of the money will be dedicated to fixing our local roads, and that includes our alleyways, our sidewalks, median islands, and a number of other things,” Mayor Jerry Dyer said at a Thursday news conference.
 “And again, it’s not just the city of Fresno measure, it is a Fresno County measure.”

-Fresno will expect at least $7.3 million annually for transportation infrastructure, city leaders said at the news conference.
+Fresno will expect at least $75 million annually for transportation needs, Dyer said at the news conference.
 The funds are vital, because without it, city leaders said funds may have to be pulled from other city departments to handle everything from road repairs to sidewalk improvements.

 Councilmember Miguel Arias said that could mean pulling money away from police, fire and parks.
 He, along with councilmembers Tyler Maxwell and Nick Richardson, spoke in favor of the tax initiative, too.